-Generalized anxiety disorder (GAD) is a common condition.
+The cause of GAD is unknown.
 Genes may play a role.
 Stress may also contribute to the development of GAD.

-The main symptom is the almost constant presence of worry or tension, even when there is little or no cause.
-Worries seem to float from one problem to another, such as family or relationship problems, work issues, money, health, and other problems.
+The main symptom is frequent worry or tension for at least six months, even when there is little or no clear cause.
+Worries seem to float from one problem to another.
+Problems may involve family, other relationships, work, school, money, and health.

-Even when aware that their worries or fears are stronger than needed, a person with GAD still has difficulty controlling them.
+Even when aware that worries or fears are stronger than appropriate for the situation, a person with GAD still has difficulty controlling them.

-Other symptoms include:
+Other symptoms of GAD include:

-Support groups are not a substitute for effective treatment, but can be a helpful addition to it.
+Support groups are usually not a good substitute for talk therapy or medication, but can be a helpful addition.

 Depression and substance abuse may occur with an anxiety disorder.

-Call your health care provider if you constantly worry and feel anxious and it interferes with your daily activities.
+Call your health care provider if you frequently worry or feel anxious, especially if it interferes with your daily activities.

 GAD; Anxiety disorder